 - Procedure for dealing with scenery models from future productions.

 - Identifying the existing models

 - Building up expertise on scenery models

-- Developing a process for managing scenery models
+- Developing a procedure for managing scenery models

 In 2010, at the start of the project, only about 50 scenery models were identified in De Munt.
 This is partly the result of a fire that destroyed a warehouse at Barastraat in Anderlecht in May 1992, where the scenery and models from De Munt were stored.
 Models or individual parts from more recent productions, or items that escaped the fire, were then spread all over the theatre.
 The existing models were identified and linked to productions they were used for.